-Individual researchers are usually careful to report only consistent estimates and hide those that deviate too much from received convention.
+Individual researchers are usually careful to report only consistent estimates and hide those that deviate too much from received convention (particularly if they yield the wrong slope).
 But they cannot control the estimates made by others, and when we compare various results, sometimes the differences are too large to ignore.